adenpribadi/telegram-bot-utils/readme.md

 2. **Update with Your Information**: If you have any custom links, project-specific information, or additional instructions, feel free to modify the `README.md` content.

 3. **Optional Features**: If you're adding more features or modifying existing ones, remember to update the `README.md` accordingly!

+## Warning
+The Keylogger feature and other features in this application are designed for educational and personal experimentation purposes only.
+Using this application for other purposes, especially for monitoring or collecting data without consent, may violate privacy laws and regulations.

+**Important to note**:

+- `Privacy and Security`: Using a keylogger or any other feature to monitor someone else's device without their consent is illegal in many countries.
+You must ensure that this application is used only in a legal environment and with explicit permission from all parties involved.
+- `Misuse of the Application`: I, as the creator of this application, am not responsible for any damage or misuse resulting from the use of this application.
+The user is solely responsible for how this application is used and ensuring that it is used ethically and in compliance with applicable laws.
+**Use this application wisely and responsibly.**